fractalrobotics/Fractal-5-Pro/README.md

 ---

-**🔎Market Gap**
+**🔎Market Gap:**

-  **📋Limitations of 3-Axis 3D Printers**
+**-📋Limitations of 3-Axis 3D Printers**
     - Part strength is limited due to the direction of printing
       - Parts tend to fail when forces are applied along the direction of layer lines
       - Only being able to stack layers along one direction limits design freedom
     - Overhangs require support structures
       - The process of removing supports often damages or destroys a part
-    - Supports waste material
+      - Support structures waste material

-  **🔒Inaccessibility of Existing 5-Axis 3D Printers**
+**-🔒Inaccessibility of Existing 5-Axis 3D Printers**
     - No intuitive software available for non-planar printing
     - Commercially available printers are huge and expensive

 ---